fluffos/fluffos/docs/efun/sockets/socket_create.md

     call  when the socket gets data from its peer.
 The read callback should follow this format:

-        void read_callback(int fd, mixed message)
+        void read_callback(int fd, mixed message, string addr)

-    Where fd is the socket which received the data, and message is the data which was received.
+    Where fd is the socket which received the data, and message is the data which was received, addr is the client address.

     In non-binary mode, message will be sanitized with UTF8 encoding and returned as an string.